marianadfarr/InventoryManager/README.md

 4. Add Product form
 5. Modify Product form

-Note: You may use one FXML file for forms with an identical UI component structure.
-You may also use a single window that can be switched to a different menu, or a new window can be launched for each form.
-As of JDK 11, JavaFX is no longer included in the JDK API but is available as an SDK or module.

 B.  Provide Javadoc comments for each class member throughout the code, and include a detailed description of the following in your comments:
 • a logical or runtime error that you corrected in the code and how it was corrected
 • a future enhancement that would extend the functionality of the application if it were to be updated

-Note: For these comments to accurately export to the Javadoc comments, please add the logical and runtime error comments in the method header declaration comments where the error that was corrected occurred, and include the future enhancement comments in the comments of the main class.
-Please start these comments with “RUNTIME ERROR” or “FUTURE ENHANCEMENT” as applicable.

 II.
 Application
 C.  Create classes with data and logic that map to the UML class diagram and include the supplied Part class provided in the attached “Part.java.”
 Do not alter the provided class.
 Include all the classes and members as shown in the UML diagram.
 Your code should demonstrate the following: